BryanShin5/CS506-Fall2025-Project/README.md

   - Date since its release
 - Collect hourly player count data for the top 20 games by number of players in a day from SteamDB, train the model, and use it to make predictions.

-## Data Collection
+## Data
 - **Data Sources:** [SteamDB.info](https://steamdb.info) (uses Steam API).
-- **Collection Method:** Download csv file from the website.
+- **Collection Method:** Download csv files conatining user count per time from the website, scrapping other game specific features from the SteamDB.
 - **Frequency/Timeframe:** Hourly basis, 10minute basis for data from 10/14 to 10/20.
 - **Scope:** Focus on the top 20 games by player count in terms of current players on October 20th.
 - **Name of Games:** Counter-Strike 2, Dota 2, PUBG: Battlegrounds, APEX Legends, Delta Force, Rust, NARAKA: BLADEPOINT, Banana, Bongo Cat, Stardew Valley, Megabonk, Marvel Rivals, Grand Theft Auto V, Warframe, Baldur's Gate 3, Hollow Knight: Silksong, Team Fortress 2, Dead by Daylight, DayZ, Call of Duty
+- **Contents:**
+- Game.csv that contains name of the game, indicator for clicker genre, release date, price
+- Weekend.csv for

 ## Data Cleaning
 - Handle missing values and inconsistencies (e.g., promotions, updates, server shutdowns).